The Shoe-off Inspection Effect on Property Sale Prices

 Why Agents Insist on Shoes-Off

-Perceived luxury – Some agents believe a shoes-off rule signals exclusivity, likening it to boutique retailers that ask patrons to don white gloves.
+Perceived luxury – Some agents believe a shoes-off rule signals exclusivity, likening it to boutique retailers that ask buyers to wear gloves.
+To be honest, we had seldom seen this "glove" being done in Melbourne

 Cultural respect – In multicultural suburbs like Glen Waverley and Box Hill, removing footwear aligns with many owners’ customs.

 “It helps us keep the floors spotless” one top-performing agent confessed—and admitted sellers often do not have an opinion.
 While some might be valid concerns, genuine luxury homes, however, do not enforce such no-shoes policies.
-They provide shoe covers, if they are genuinely concerned.
+They provide shoe covers, if the agents or sellers are genuinely concerned.
 Sales agents for luxury home understand happy buyers are happy spenders and they would rather inconvenience themselves than affect the buyers "feel" for the property.

 How Buyers Actually Feel About the Need to Remove Shoes